Courses

 This is a lab-intensive course that explores the methods used in physical anthropology for studying individual human skeletal remains, as well as those employed to establish biocultural connections at the population level.
 Forensic techniques utilized in individual identification will be developed in the first third of the course.

-ANTH 63316 Ballads to Hip-Hop
+ANTH 63316 Ballads to Hip-Hop: Music, Migration, and American Latinos

 Together with the United States, Mexico and the Caribbean have been among the most influential exporters of music globally since the early 20th century.
 This course traces these processes of musical production and consumption.
 Students will be introduced to important historical and stylistic musical developments as we survey various styles and genres with attention to their cultural significance - including the corrido (Mexican ballad), Caribbean-derived salsa, and cumbia, among others.
 Our approach, such that we are dealing with music-cultures, is at once anthropological and ethnomusicological.
 In order we achieve our aims, the course is organized along two axes: one chronological (so to speak), the other conceptual, neither complete.
 The chronological portion will allow us to survey various genres and ensembles of musical production.
 We dovetail this effort with a focus on important themes and concepts that aid in understanding the present and historical conditions of the terrain where performance, identity, race-ethnicity, gender, transnationalism, and commoditized publics intersect.

-ANTH 63592 The Indigenous Southwest
+ANTH 63592 Indigenous Environments